 The frame and the wallpaper backing have the rustic feel, while the French perfume label and hook add a feminine touch and function.
 I love it!
 Do you?
 It’s the perfect spot to hang a hand towel, flowers, candles…so many uses.

 Now, back to sniffing the roses.
-My nose has been deprived from some fresh blooms and I’m taking a minute to savor these pink beauties.
+My nose is deprived from some fresh blooms and I’m taking a minute to savor these pink beauties.
 It’s fun to bring some color home in a lovely bouquet, isn’t it?

 Do pin and share this DIY decor from thrifted finds to encourage others to recreate their home using things they already have or head out to find some trashure of their own.
-Your house can be made your home on a budget with a little creativity.
+Your house is where you can create your own home story.